Skip to main content

 How It Works

-This approach has been validated on 15 real-world KiCad PCBs ranging from 5 to 681 components, achieving measurable wire length improvements over unguided simulated annealing.
+This approach has been validated in research on 15 real-world KiCad PCBs ranging from 5 to 681 components, achieving measurable wire length improvements over unguided simulated annealing.

 The auto-placer is under active development.
-The current GNN + SA approach handles placement optimization with wire length, overlap, and boundary constraints.
-The roadmap includes deeper constraint awareness — decoupling capacitor proximity, functional group clustering, EMI separation zones, thermal management, and enclosure fit — as well as a transition toward reinforcement learning-based placement for faster, higher-quality results on larger boards.
+The production LLM + SA pipeline handles placement with multi-objective optimization today.
+The GNN + RL pipeline is in active training on AWS/GCP GPU instances, targeting production deployment as it achieves reliable performance across board complexity ranges.
+The roadmap includes deeper constraint awareness — decoupling capacitor proximity, functional group clustering, EMI separation zones, thermal management, and enclosure fit.
 See the GNN Placement FAQ for more details.

 Design Variants